Skip to content

 GET /api/v1/programs/{program_id}/webhooks/{webhook_id}/deliveries/

-Set is_active: false via PATCH to pause deliveries without deleting the registration:
+Set is_active: false via PATCH to pause deliveries without deleting the registration.
+This is the manual counterpart to automatic deactivation — a hand-paused webhook leaves disabled_at null, so the two are distinguishable:

 PATCH /api/v1/projects/{project_id}/webhooks/{webhook_id}/